bobshort4bobby4/Flipping-Tiles-Game-PP2/README.md

   #### W3c CSS Validator
   The css file was tested using the W3c CSS validator showing no errors and one warning which concerned the importation of the google font.
-From what I have learned from internet research this does not seem to be considered a matter for concern.
+From what I have learned about this warning from internet research it does not seem to be considered a matter for concern.

   ![css validation result](https://github.com/bobshort4bobby4/Flipping-Tiles-Game-PP2/blob/main/assets/media/readmeimages/cssvalidation-pp2.png)